 The Chisholm Trail fundamentally changed the American West.
 From the birth of the cowboy as icon to the revival of the cattle industry, the Old Chisholm Trail helped shape our popular culture by altering how we thought of the American West and the individuals who lived there.
 The Chisholm Trail: Driving the American West is a celebration of the 150th anniversary of the Chisholm Trail.
-This traveling exhibit, a collaboration between Symphony in the Flint Hills and Flint Hills Design with major sponsorship from Lost Trail Soda, invites visitors of all ages for to explore the Chisholm Trail from its inception in the late 1860s to today.
+This traveling exhibit, a collaboration between Symphony in the Flint Hills and Flint Hills Design with major sponsorship from Lost Trail Soda, invites visitors of all ages to explore the Chisholm Trail from its inception in the late 1860s to today.

 The exhibit design embodies the spirit of the West in look and feel, all while breaking down into lightweight, easy-to-move components, without extra crates taking up space in storage.
 The materials and design methods evoke worn wood, torn paper, and oiled metal, imbuing your traveling exhibit space with an Old West feel.